21 March - 21 September 2018

 During Seed Gathering Season seeds are collected and sown, to grow into trees that can be planted the following year as part of National Tree Week.
 Unfortunately, these newly planted trees are very vulnerable and thousands of them die every year due to the lack of a few minutes of timely care.
 This illustrates the vital role of the Tree Care Campaign in the long-term effectiveness of Seed Gathering Season and National Tree Week.

 Everyone can do something to help young trees survive in those critical first 5 years.
 If you are interested in caring for your local trees, see our useful tips on tree care by downloading the attachments at the bottom of this page.
-Also, don't forget to advertise your activity by using our free 2016 poster and by listing your Tree Care Campaign event on our website.
+Also, don't forget to advertise your activity by using our free 2017 poster which will be avalable nearer the time and by listing your Tree Care Campaign event on our website.